-Federalist policy is an opposition policy, which questions the legitimacy of nation-states.
+Federalist policy is an opposition policy, that questions the legitimacy of nation-states.
 This is what primarily distinguishes the federalist commitment from that of political parties, which struggle to gain control of national governments.
 The goal that federalist movements pursue is the construction of new supranational powers.
 This is an absolute novelty, even with regard to the political strategy of the extreme left or extreme right parties, which question the legitimacy of the government and the regime, but not that of the political community.
 The specific character of federalist policy is that it disputes the legitimacy not only of the national governments and regimes, but also of the national political communities.
-In other words, it aims to change the status of exclusive communities, which characterize the national states, by uniting them into federal communities and transforming them into member states of federations, so that they can live together in peace while keeping their independence.
+In other words, it aims at changing the status of exclusive communities, which characterize the national states, by uniting them into federal communities and transforming them into member states of Federations, so that they can live together in peace while keeping their independence.

-This implies that federalists do not identify themselves with any established authority: neither that of governments, since they wish to force the latter to surrender a part of their power; nor that of the political parties-either those that support the government or those that oppose it-which represent a portion of the balance of power on which the national states are grounded; nor even that of the international organizations, which are subordinate to national governments and federalists want to transform into federal communities.
+This implies that federalists do not identify themselves with any established authority: neither that of governments, since they wish to force the latter to surrender a part of their power, nor that of the political parties - either those that support the government or those that oppose it -, which represent a portion of the balance of power on which the national states are grounded, not even that of the international organisations, that are subordinate to national governments and federalists want to transform into federal communities.

-8 Cultural identity
+8. Cultural Identity

 Legitimacy is a fundamental factor of cohesion for political communities.
-Owing to the pluralistic composition, in ethnic and cultural terms, of regional organizations, it is impossible to detect common cultural identities in such wide areas.
+Owing to the pluralistic composition, in ethnic and cultural terms, of regional organisations, it is impossible to detect common cultural identities in such wide areas.
 On the contrary, federal or quasi-federal institutional arrangements are devised to organize pluralism and combine unity with diversity.

-This means that the affirmation of loyalty toward political authorities that lead regional organizations is not a prerequisite, but rather the consequence of the achievement of a full-fledged supranational union endowed with control on the means of violence, fiscal resources and currency, which enable the union to be independent of member states.
-The empirical analysis, in contrast with Huntington's model of the clash of civilizations (Huntington 1996), shows that, generally, a shared cultural identity is not a factor of cohesion within regional organizations.
+This means that the affirmation of loyalty toward political authorities which lead regional organisations is not a prerequisite, but rather the consequence of the achievement of a full-fledged supranational union endowed with control on the means of violence, fiscal resources and currency, which enable the union to be independent of member states.
+The empirical analysis, in contrast with the Huntington's model of the clash of civilisations (Huntington 1996), shows that, generally, a shared cultural identity is not a factor of cohesion within regional organisations.

-Many examples point out that deep dividing lines cross regional organizations such as those between the Sunni and Shi'a cultures in the Arab League, the Hindi and the Islamic cultures in South Asian Association for Regional Cooperation (SAARC), the Orthodox Christian and the Islamic cultures in the Commonwealth of Independent States (CIS), the innumerable ethnic and tribal divisions that cut across the African Union (AU), the survival of national identities within the EU and the emergence of subnational identities within member states.
-All those divisions are fomented by the states or by power groups that aim to break the unity of the states.
-Regional organizations have a weak political structure, hence their weak cultural identity or total lack of it.
+Many examples point out that deep dividing lines cross regional organisations such as those between the Sunni and Shia cultures in the Arab League, the Hindi and the Islamic cultures in SAARC, the Orthodox Christian and the Islamic cultures in the CIS, the innumerable ethnic and tribal divisions that cut across the African Union, the survival of national identities within the EU and the emergence of subnational identities within member states.
+All those divisions are fomented by the states or by power groups which aim to break the unity of the states.
+Regional organisations have a weak political structure, hence their weak cultural identity or total lack of it.

-A partial exception is represented by the EU, the most developed regional organization existing in the world, where a common identity is emerging in spite of the continuing subordination of its institutions to the member states.
+A partial exception is represented by the EU, the most developed regional organisation existing in the world, where a common identity is emerging in spite of the continuing subordination of its institutions to the member states.
 However, its nature is deeply different from the national one, as it is closer to the federal model of unity in diversity.
-In conclusion, the analysis of regional organizations confirms a result reached by the historical and political research on nation-building processes: that states create nations and not vice versa.2
+In conclusion, the analysis of regional organisations confirms a result reached by the historical and political research on the nation-building processes: that states create nations and not viceversa.ii

-9 The stages of the enlargement of the democratic state
+9. The Stages of the Enlargement of the Democratic State